tryscer/flock/Book/Flock-Music.md

 ​	"What are they called again?
 Steaming Dinner?"
 ​	Alice has stopped dancing; she's standing and watching Heath play, mesmerized.
 I hug her and she says, "I was so stupid!
 I get it now!"
 ​	I say, "Get what?"
+- [ ] need a moment where mama's control is lost and the crowd makes its own decisions.

+- control is clearly lost
+- the crowd becomes something else
 *(TWANGGGGGGG!)*

 *(Damn it.
-Hey, do any of you people know how to change an electric bass string?)*
+Hey, do any of you people know how to change an electrical bass string?)*
 ​
-# hey
-## hey hey
-### hey hey hey
-#### hey hey hey
 "Never mind.
-I bet you can change a string," Alice says.
+I bet *you* can change a string," Alice says.
 ​	"Of course I can change a string," I say.
 I rush forward, holding my hand up.
-The song goes on; Heath's left hand makes up for the lack of Mucho's stomach-flipping bass.
+The song goes on; Heath's left hand is working frantically now.
 Jo's guitar remains in the background, respectful of Heath's piano.
-As I rush through the crowd I can almost smell the electricity in the air.
+As I rush through the crowd I can  smell the electricity in the air.
 Almost all of the car owners have turned on their headlights; almost every standing space is full of people.

 *(s'alright, Eddie, you can stay where you are.
-I can see Tom here coming to the stage.
-Greeeeeaaaaat Balls of Fire!)*
+I can see Tommmy here coming to the stage... greeeeeaaaaat Balls of Fire!)*

-I climb on the bed of the truck.
-Wires, thick as railroad steel, issue from the truck and into a whirring, buzzing, smelly box on the ground.
+I climb on to the bed of the truck.
+Wires, thick as railroad steel, issue from the truck and into a whirring, buzzing, smelly crate on the ground.
 The Steam Pillars stand shoulder-to-shoulder on the truck bed, hemmed in by microphone stands and amplifiers.
 In the middle, Heath goes to town on his small upright piano.
 He plays it so hard the truck sways, and we sway with it.
-I make my way towards Mucho, who decided to keep playing on his remaining three strings, and find myself sandwitched between him and Vilma.
+I make my way towards Mucho, who decided to keep playing on his remaining three strings, and find myself sandwiched between him and Vilma.
 ​	"Hey kid, string's in the case," Mucho says.
 ​	"Hey kid, knew you'd be back," says Vilma and gives me a nudge.
-I rummage in the guitar case for the right string.
+It's dark and messy on the floor.
+I duck and rummage in the guitar case, trying to gauge the right string with my fingers.
-​	"It's just that it's new," Mucho says off mic to me.
+​	"It's just that it's new," Mucho says, facing away from the mic.
 "Mama got it for me."
 ​	"It's beautiful!"
 I say.
-"Is that a Sunburst Precision Jazz?"
+I pull out a coiled spring, as thick as my little finger.
+"Is that a Sunburst Precision?"
 ​	"I don't give a fuck!
 Are you changing my string?"
 ​	"While you're playing?!"
 ​	He laughs.
 "Welcome to the big league, son."
 ​	Mucho, a whole foot taller than me, keeps dancing and swaying with his bass, not missing a beat, while I try to put the string through the socket, to stretch it, lock it around the tuners.
-The second I get it right, Mucho pushes me away, turns the tuning peg and continues playing.
+The second I get it right, Mucho pushes me away, turns on the tuning peg and continues playing.
 I wipe my forehead.
-It's incredibly hot on stage as everyone steals themselves for the last big refrain, and when it comes Vilma says off-mic, ​	"Fuck you, Heath.
-You totally stole my thunder."
+It's incredibly hot on stage as everyone steals themselves for the last big refrain, and when it comes Vilma says off-mic, ​	"Fuck you, Heath. ==You totally stole my thunder==."
-​	And then,

-*(Comeon bayy-be! d-d-drive me crahy-zee!)*

-​Heath is dripping with sweat.
+​	Mucho laughs.
+"Don't blaspheme in front of the priest," he mocks.
+Heath is literally dripping with sweat.
 His black curls fall from the neat hairdo and float around his face.
 He's standing above the piano, hammering with incredible speed and force, bellowing into the microphone.
+He lifts his head, ecstatic, sweating; he winks at me.
+​	Behind Mucho, Joe is playing harder now, moving with her guitar as if shaking and rattling it is what makes the music drop out of it.
+I stare at her fingers moving across the strings...

+*(c'mon bahy-be... drive me crahy-zee...)*

+​​​​Mucho puts his hand on the mic and says, "Nice work, kid."
+​	"Yeah," says Vilma.
+"You can dance with me, don't be afraid.
+Hey, when did you learn to change strings that way?"
+​	"I didn't," I say.
+"My first time."
+I dance with her.
+​	Mucho bellows a laugh so loud it makes me cringe.
+"Hey kid, you want a job with the band?
+Spend some time in the limelight?"
-I look up and for the first time I see the audience: an enormous sea of faces and hands, with no beginning or end, all illuminated by car headlights, and moving as if they were one body, moving in exact sync with the music, with the swaying and dancing of the Steam Pillars around me, with the creaking suspension of the truck.
-An enormous feeling of power washes over me. ==It is in this exact moment that I find out what I want to do in life.==
+​	I look up and for the first time I see the audience: an enormous sea of faces and hands, with no beginning or end, all illuminated by car headlights, and moving as if they were one body, moving in exact ==sync== with the music, with the ==swaying and dancing== of the Steam Pillars around me, with the creaking suspension of the truck.
+An enormous feeling brews in my ==belly==.
-​	Near me, in the crowd, Alice is sending me kisses and turns away almost immediately to dance with a stranger.
+​	Without knowing it, I lift my arms and the sea of people near us cheers... in the crowd, Alice is sending me excited kisses and turns away almost immediately to dance with a stranger.
+​	Mucho says to the mic,

+*(Yeah!
+Give it to our new roady, Tommy!)*

+==Later, in the band's truck, with Eddie smoking at the wheel and the band all snoring in the back and me starkly awake and full of Love and missing Alice,== I turn and look back.
-After the show, back in the car with our bellies full of Love, I turn and look back.
-Lots of experts will later have lots of opinions about when exactly the Steam Pillars ==exploded into public attention==.
-They'll mention Atlanta, Georgia, they'll mention Columbia, South Carolina; but for me, it's this exact moment, outside of the Hitching Post Drive-In in Salisbury, NC, when I look back and see the length of US-360, miles long, is one  uninterrupted caravan, snaking down the hills and extending to the horizon.
+​	In the future, all sort of people will have opinions about when exactly was the moment the Steam Pillars burst into the public's attention.
+Some will say Atlanta, other say as early as Columbia; but for me it's always going to be this moment, driving away from the Hitching Post Drive-In in Salisbury, when I look behind us and see the length of US-360 is an uninterrupted snake made up of caravan headlights, running up and down the hills and extending into the horizon.

-*(*
+#### chapter break candidate
+*(We're gonna be here all night, rocking and a-rolling, and it's a beautiful summer night to boot...